Programs at Quincy Farm

 11:30 pm

-The 2025 season Kick-off picnic for all Quincy Farm Ambassadors will be held May 13 inside Quincy Farm’s Barnyard.
-Our 3rd annual Ambassadors Picnic will welcome our new — and celebrate our current — CHV resident ambassadors.
-Our ambassadors play an important role in raising awareness about and volunteering for Quincy Farm.
+The 2025 season Kick-off picnic for all Quincy Farm Ambassadors was held on May 13 inside Quincy Farm’s Barnyard.
+Our 3rd annual Ambassadors Picnic welcomed our new — and celebrated our current — CHV resident ambassadors.
+Our ambassadors played an important role in raising awareness about and volunteering for Quincy Farm.
 Interested in becoming an ambassador?
+Call Ellen at 303-910-1813 for more information.

 at Quincy Farm